 A depth-first tree traversal algorithm was used to determine the neglect pattern.
-At every node, the probability that the corresponding part is drawn is calculated on the basis of its viewer-centered (assumed to remain fixed) and object-centered (defined relative to its parent) coordinates.
-We assumed that if a part is not drawn, none of its subparts would be drawn.
-Thus, the probability of a part's being drawn is the product of the probability of its parent's being drawn and its own local probability based on its relative positions in the viewer- and object-centered frames.
+At every node, the probability that the corresponding part is drawn is calculated based on its viewer-centered (assumed to remain fixed) and object-centered (defined relative to its parent) coordinates.
+We assumed that if a part is not drawn, then none of its subparts would be drawn.
+Thus, the probability of a part being drawn is the product of the probability of its parent being drawn and its own local probability based on its relative positions in the viewer- and object-centered frames.
 The order of traversal among children of the same parent was irrelevant.
-The outcome of the tree traversal was that every part was assigned a probability of being drawn that was based on the orientation of the daisy and the particular weightings of the viewer- and object-centered frames.
+The outcome of the tree traversal was that every part was assigned a probability of being drawn based on the orientation of the daisy and the particular weightings of the viewer- and object-centered frames.
 Once the probabilities are calculated, the program generates a coarse (piecewise linear) graphical rendition of the daisy and superimposes the probabilities on it.
 We present these graphical renditions.
-In addition, to evaluate the fit to the patient data, we establish a threshold so that those parts whose probability falls below the threshold are omitted in the final rendition.
-We can then compare the actual "drawings" of the model with those of the patient and analytically evaluate the goodness of fit.
+In addition, to evaluate the fit to the patient data, we establish a threshold such that those parts whose probability falls below the threshold are omitted in the final rendition.
+We can then compare the actual 'drawings' of the model with those produced by the patient.